REST AND REMEMBER: A YOGA AND CULTURAL RETREAT IN GHANA, WEST AFRICA

 Come with us to Rest and Remember

 Join us in Ghana for a retreat rooted in Yoga, cultural exchange, and deep reflection—designed to nourish the body, honor the past, and support healing that is personal, collective, and real.
 This is more than a getaway.
 It’s an invitation to rest—and to remember what has been longing to be acknowledged, honored, and reclaimed.
+Participants will return home with a deepened sense of connection—to self, to spirit, and to ancestral wisdom—and a thoughtfully curated gift bag filled with handmade Ghanaian items and sacred keepsakes to carry the journey forward.

 All lodging, ground transportation, excursions, and meals are included and thoughtfully arranged to support your comfort and well-being.
 (Airfare not included.)